 A general rule to check the fit of your seat is to be able to fit a finger’s width in between the driver and the seat all the way from chest height down to the hip of the driver.
 A seat that is too large will throw the driver around in it too much which could result in some bruised ribs.

 It also means that you won’t be able to feel what your kart is doing, making effective setup changes really difficult.
 If your seat is too big, a good way to compensate for that is to get seat foam to fill the gap.
 However, I have found that it’s best to get a good rib protector to wear under your race suit.

 Different seat types are available in terms of how stiff they are.
 This could be determined by the material the seat is built from and also the thickness of the seat.
 With the seat being considered part of the chassis, the stiffness of the seat affects the overall rigidity of the kart’s chassis.

 Soft seats free up the rear of the kart, so these are recommended for high grip circuits and karts with low horsepower.
 Softer seats will mean that the inside rear will lift quicker and earlier.

-Stiffer seats are recommended with high horsepower karts because the inside rear wheel will not lift as early, and will also move back onto the ground and allow you to accelerate out of corners quickly.
+Stiffer seats are recommended with high horsepower karts because the inside rear wheel will not lift as early, and it will also move back on to the ground faster and allow you to accelerate out of corners quickly.